 For Christmas, Walt Disney World is debuting holiday overlays and entertainment at Animal Kingdom, with something in every land.
 We visited the park over the weekend and have a review, photos, info & tips for making the most of your visit to Animal Kingdom this Christmas, which runs from now until early January 2020.

-While 2019 is the first year that Animal Kingdom is offering marquee holiday entertainment and decorations throughout the entire park, this is hardly the first year of holiday offerings at Animal Kingdom.
+This is the first year that Animal Kingdom is offering marquee holiday entertainment and decorations throughout the entire park, but hardly the beginning of holiday offerings at Animal Kingdom.
 For one, who doesn’t remember the iconic Mickey’s Jingle Jungle Parade?!
 Mickey to Rafiki.
 Come in, Rafiki!
 (Nobody?
 Okay, I’ll stop…) It’s been more than a few years since Jingle Jungle Parade last ran, so we’ll forgive you if you don’t recall that overlay.

 More recently, as we cover in our Ultimate Guide to Christmas at Walt Disney World, Animal Kingdom has celebrated the holidays and multicultural winter traditions from around the globe, albeit in subtle ways.
 There was obviously the icon Christmas tree outside the park, but even within the lands, you could find on-theme decorations, many “crafted” out of found materials by local artisans…

 This has been evident in Dino-rama, Asia, and Africa, where decorations had a handmade sensibility in keeping with the stories of those lands.
 These wreaths, garland, and other decor blended in really well…a little too well, in fact.
 Unless you had a keen eye looking for details, you might’ve missed them.